AmiGandhi/webapp/README.md

 6. Updating existing image requires deleting it first and then uploading a new image.

 #### Cloud oriented web app updates:
-1.As a user, I want to use the RDS instance on the cloud to store data when my application is running on EC2 instance.
+1. As a user, I want to use the RDS instance on the cloud to store data when my application is running on EC2 instance.
 2. As a user, I want to use S3 bucket to store user’s attachments instead of local disk.
 3. As a user, I want the S3 object metadata to be stored in the database.
 4. As a user, I want all application log data to be available in CloudWatch.